 The Golden Years with your dog bring with them the comfort of routine, relaxation, and placid companionship.
 But they may also bring with them the struggles of aging—the receding desire to play fetch, the onset of canine arthritis, degenerative joint disease, any other joint issue, and other general mobility issues.
 This is why joint health for dogs is important.
 As your dog’s energy declines, often their mood is quick to follow.
 Concerned, you quickly research to find an answer to their age-related joint problem and dog arthritis symptoms.

 Enter the fabled miracle cure for a dogs joint pain and mobility issues, glucosamine sulphate.

 You’d do anything—buy anything—to make your pet’s final years happy and pain-free ones, and so you trust the glucosamine hype.
 But when it comes to therapeutic supplements for your dog, the healing claims are as hard to wade through as the ones with your own supplements.

 To address some common misconceptions about glucosamine supplements and why you should be wary of trusting them for canine arthritis and general wellness, read ahead for a guide from Vetericyn.

 Are Herbal Supplements Safe?

-Even though the FDA regulates all nutraceuticals, dietary supplements are of lower regulatory priority and some companies take advantage of this situation and market questionable products – which can pose a danger to consumers.
+One of the ways how to help a dog cope with arthritis is through dietary supplementation.
+However, even though the FDA regulates all nutraceuticals, dietary supplements are of lower regulatory priority and some companies take advantage of this situation and market questionable products – which can pose a danger to consumers.